alexpolt/alexpolt.github.io/src/atomic-data.md

   good compromise because makes it easy to check for readers at the synchronization barrier.

-  To summarize the cost of atomic\_data: an atomic increment and decrement for readers with relaxed memory order, two CAS on a pointer and a data structure copy for writers (always one successful thread), and on hitting the barrier we wait for all threads to stop working with data.
+  To summarize the cost of atomic\_data: an atomic increment and decrement for readers with relaxed memory order, two CAS on a pointer and a data structure copy for writers (there is always one successful thread), and on hitting the barrier we wait for all threads to stop working with data.

 ###How long should be the queue of preallocated data elements?